 Davidstow has been supporting rural and farming communities through

-its partnership with The Prince’s Countryside Fund since 2011.
+its partnership with The Royal Countryside Fund since 2011.
 Since

-across the UK through The Prince’s Farm Resilience Programme, and
+across the UK through their Farm Resilience Programme, and

-hundreds of rural communities through their grants programme.
-A large
+over 170,000 individuals in rural communities through their grants programme.

 home county of Cornwall.